${\rm G}_2$-instantons on generalised Kummer constructions: Introduction

-\paragraph{Acknowledgements} This article is the outcome of work undertaken by the author for his PhD thesis at Imperial College London, funded by the European Commission.
-I would like to thank my supervisor Simon Donaldson for guidance and inspiration.
+This article is the outcome of work undertaken by the author for his PhD thesis at Imperial College London, supported by European Research Council Grant 247331.
+I am grateful to my supervisor Simon Donaldson his encouragement and support.
+Moreover, I would like to thank the anonymous referee for helpful comments on an earlier version of this article.